Fejbien/minecraft-interactive/README.md

 # minecraft tools (kinda :D)

+Don't mind the styling
+At first i want to make everything somewhat useable, then i will do some more styling to make it look useable

 Basic Minecraft data and some more easily search for items, enchantments, and check all available data with ease, upload litematica file to get resources requiered and more